 New College Structure, Educational Plan and Buildings Master Plan

-Padua College is undergoing a significant re-structure to better meet the future educational challenges and needs of its students.
+Padua College is undergoing significant changes to better meet the future educational challenges and needs of its students.

 With student engagement the key priority, the College has increased its curriculum offerings by re-structuring its campuses and constructing a Year 10-12 contemporary learning centre with collaborative learning spaces.